Updated on May 5, 2023

 Nonetheless, whenever something breaks on your website and basic troubleshooting fails, you can almost always be certain that a conflict is to blame.

 Whatever problems you're having with your website, if you still have access to your admin panel, hell is not about to break loose!

-I'll show you how to identify conflicts, locate conflicting plugins (or themes), and resolve conflict errors all from your WordPress admin panel in the steps below.
-I'll go over each step in greater detail, but here's a quick rundown of what you need to do.
+We'll show you how to identify conflicts, locate conflicting plugins (or themes), and resolve conflict errors all from your WordPress admin panel in the steps below.
+We'll go over each step in greater detail, but here's a quick rundown of what you need to do.

 To fix plugin conflicts while you have access to your admin panel:

 It's common for your browser's cache to hold on to older code and fail to reflect new code, especially after plugin updates.
 Clear your cache just to be sure that's not the case.

 If you’re on Chrome, press ctrl+shift+del → Select cached images and files → Select Clear.
 On Safari, press option+command+E → Select Empty.

 Log in to your admin area and check to ensure that all your plugins are updated to their latest versions.